 Credit One Bank® Visa® Credit Card with Cash Back Rewards

 is another card for individuals with fair credit that offers rewards on your spending.
 Qualified applicants will receive exclusive benefits such as 1% cash back rewards on all purchases, no annual fee, and a competitive APR.
 Terms apply.
 However, this card does come with an annual fee, from $0-$99, and a competitive APR.

 This card does charge a 3% or $1.00, whichever is greater, foreign transaction fee on purchases made abroad, so it may not be the best value if you travel internationally.
 However, you do get access to online account management tools, zero fraud liability coverage, and a free credit score on your statement each month.

 Indigo® Platinum Mastercard®

 .
 This card does charge an annual fee up to $99 based on your creditworthiness, but it may be available to individuals with poor credit or no credit history at all.

-The variable APR is 23.9%, but the fact that this card reports to all three credit reporting agencies makes it a solid option if your goal is building credit.
+See terms for the APR for this card, but the fact that this card reports to all three credit reporting agencies makes it a solid option if your goal is building credit.
 You don’t have to put down a security deposit to receive this card, and you’ll get free 24/7 online account access so you can monitor your credit, your spending, and your bill due dates.

 The Bottom Line